The PLP and Search CRO “Speed Stack”

 • A backlog of CRO tests prioritized by impact and effort

 After the 30-day sprint, you can continue in the program or roll out.
-We have found that for brands new to CRO, this is a good way to see what it’s about and how it can work for your brand.
+We’ve found that for brands new to CRO, this is a great way to see what it’s about and how it can work for your brand.

 If you’re interested in hearing more about the 30 Day CRO Sprint, Book a CRO Assessment Call.